jenkinsci/build-monitor-plugin/README.md

 All the previous releases together with their change logs are [listed here](https://bitly.com/JBMReleases).

+## Requirements

+To use Build Monitor you'll need:
+* [Jenkins CI](http://jenkins-ci.org/) version 1.532 or newer - please note that for production installations I recommend using a [Long-Term Support release](http://jenkins-ci.org/changelog-stable)
+* A modern web browser - to avoid unnecessary complexity when implementing the view layer I decided to use CSS 3 flexbox.
+The standard is currently supported by [most modern web browsers](http://caniuse.com/flexbox), so if your browser doesn't support this feature - [consider upgrading](http://browsehappy.com/) :)

 ## Your feedback matters!

 Do you find Build Monitor useful?
 Give it a star! &#9733;